We Buy Fire Damage Houses Logo

 Because they will be representing you instead of the insurance company, loss assessors differ from property claim adjusters.

 They help you support your claim and obtain the greatest payment you can.
-It will be up to you to pay their fee or otherwise compensate them for their services if you decide to choose this route.
+If you choose this route, you will need to pay their fee or compensate them for their services.

 One thing to keep in mind: